 - Lowers the blood pressure level and increase the muscle strength in the body.

 Awareness is one step towards wellness.
 Holistic approach to control depression is very much needed.
 Since, you were searching for How Exercise Helps With Depression, now we hope that you can just proceed and start working out.
-For instance, my friend was struggling with depression during her Police Test Prep.
+For instance, my friend was struggling with depression.
 But thankfully, her being more aware of her own emotions allowed her to succeed and pass her exams.